-Combustion Air/Gas Ratio Efficiency
+Combustion Air/Gas Ratio

 This water heater is factory equipped with a gas valve/air mixing venturi system designed and set to maintain appropriate combustion excess air level (air/gas ratio) under normal operating conditions.
-The water heater excess air level is field adjustable in order to optimize water heater efficiency.
 When the excess air level is adjusted, an accurate and recently calibrated combustion gas analyzer, which correctly measures carbon monoxide (CO) and carbon dioxide (CO2) levels in the exhaust gas, as well as an accurate gas pressure manometer, are mandatory.
-Carbon dioxide levels in the exhaust gas greater than 11.5% provide high efficiency.